-The name comes from the islet of a reddish hue that separates the beach into two areas, two different settings.
-And, far from the bathers, the islet is crowned by pine trees that add to its personality.
-And it's thrilling to climb this rock and take photos of the surroundings from up there.
-The authentic Costa Brava.
+The name comes from the islet of a reddish hue ('roig' being Catalan for 'red') that separates the beach into two areas, creating two different settings.
+And, far from the sunbathers and swimmers, the islet is crowned by pine trees that add to its personality.
+It's thrilling to climb this rock and take photos of the surroundings from on high.
+This is authentic Costa Brava.
 You can reach this beach on foot by taking the seaside path.

-A small 'wild' cove on the Costa Brava.
-To get there you have to go down some steps (best choose another beach if you are going with children or elderly people).
-You'll find water of dark tones, with equally dark thick sand.
-But what makes it stand out is the cliff that protects the place and provides many hours of shade.
+To get to this small 'wild' cove on the Costa Brava you have to go down some steps, so it might be best choose another beach if you've got small children or elderly people in your group.
+You'll find water of dark tones, with equally dark, course sand.
+But what makes the beach at Fonda stand out is the cliff that protects the place and provides many hours of shade.

-The Costa Daurada boasts many fine sand and gently sloping beaches, those where you have to wade out several metres before the water reaches your belly.
-But sometimes the coast rebels and serves up surprises, like the Platja de l'Illot (islet), south of L'Ametlla de Mar, a small pebbled cove surrounded by a strip of red rocks where the pine trees almost reach the water.
-And, of course, the islet, rising from the waves, making the landscape even more picturesque.
+The Costa Daurada boasts many fine-sand and gently sloping beaches, those where you have to wade out several metres before the water reaches your waist.
+But sometimes the coast rebels and serves up surprises, like the Platja de l'Illot (Islet Beach), south of L'Ametlla de Mar.
+This small pebbled cove is surrounded by a strip of red rocks where the pine trees almost reach the water.
+And, of course, the islet, rising from the waves, makes the landscape even more picturesque.

-A cove also known by the name of Gestell, rocky and wild, and with dunes, fine golden sand and pebbles along its 170 metres.
-The vegetation touches the beach, and it's located in a wet zone classified as a natural wetlands site.
+Also known by the name of Gestell, this rocky and wild cove has dunes, fine golden sand and pebbles along its 170 metres.
+The vegetation touches the beach, and it's located in a zone classified as a natural wetlands site.

 This was a private beach until 2004, when the Club Med closed.
-Now that we can all bathe in its waters, what better than to go to this cove located in the places associated with Salvador Dalí and enjoy the crystalline waters and the small thick sand beach.
+Now that everyone can swim in its waters, a great plan is to head to this cove located in the lands associated with Salvador Dalí and enjoy the crystalline waters and the small coarse-sand beach.

 To the south of Sitges, in the region of El Garraf, you'll find two beaches separated by a small rocky ravine forming an open bay.
-The Platja de l'Home Mort and the Platja de Roses are 300 metres long but less than 10 metres wide, and once in the water you'll see that the bed is shallow and formed by small rocks and sand.
+The Platja de l'Home Mort and the Platja de Roses together measure 300 metres long but are less than 10 metres wide.
+Once in the water you'll find that the bed is shallow and formed by small rocks and sand.

-Lovely sandy spot with calm waters – ideal for children – and fine sand, surrounded by a forest of pine trees that almost reaches the sea.
-The beach is protected from side to side by rock formations, and it's no surprise that both the Greeks and Romans chose the place to establish some key settlements.
+This lovely sandy spot with calm waters and fine sand (making it ideal for children) is surrounded by a forest of pine trees that reaches almost to the sea.
+The beach is protected from side to side by rock formations, and it's no surprise that both the Greeks and Romans chose the area to establish key settlements.
 History, heritage and natural beauty come together here.

-Only accessible on foot through Cap de Creus, the easternmost point of the Iberian Peninsula, the excursion to Cala Tavellera is rewarded by its isolation, beauty and a sea bed with a dense Posidonia meadow.
-In case you lose track of time, there is even a refuge to spend the night, and watching the dawn from such a spot is, as the song goes, almost a religious experience.
+Cala Tavellera is only accessible on foot through Cap de Creus – the easternmost point of the Iberian Peninsula, and once you make the excursion you're rewarded with an isolated, beautiful spot with a sea bed dense with Posidonia meadow.
+In case you lose track of time, there's even a place to spend the night, and watching the sunrise from such a spot is practically a religious experience.

-Some say that this is the cove of which the people of the region of El Baix Empordà, in northern Catalonia, are most proud.
-And if you ever visit it you'll understand why: it is beautiful.
-However, like all good things, it requires an effort, because in the summer months you cannot go there in a motor vehicle and will have to walk for about 45 minutes from the Platja del Castell (another beach, incidentally, well worth a visit).
-There are often nudists.
+Some say that this is the cove that gives the most pride to the people of the region of El Baix Empordà, in northern Catalonia.
+And when you visit it, you'll understand why: it is stunning.
+That might just be because it takes some effort to get there, so fewer beachgoers visit than other more conveniently located spots.
+In the summer months motor vehicles are not allowed, and so you're looking at about a 45-minute walk from the Platja del Castell (another beach that's well worth a visit).
+There are often nude sunbathers.

 You have to walk along the seaside path to get here.
 When you see it, you'll recognise it immediately: it is distinguished by the reddish colours of the rock that rises out of the water.
 It is surrounded by cliffs, you won't hear any noise other than the sea and it is frequented by nudists.

-This is one of the best known beaches of Cambrils, a town in the heart of the Costa Daurada.
-It is located in a semi-urban area and boasts fine golden sand, with calm shallow waters.
+This is one of the best-known beaches in Cambrils, a town in the heart of the Costa Daurada.
+La Llosa beach is located in a semi-urban area and boasts fine golden sand, with calm shallow waters.
 It stands out for its double M-shaped bay protected by breakwaters made of rocks.
-It is one kilometre in length and also has a promenade ideal for walking or cycling.
+It's one kilometre in length and also has a promenade ideal for walking or cycling.

 This is one of the best conserved beaches on the Tarragona coast.
-It is 200 metres long and 25 wide and is popularly known by the name of Waikiki.
-It is a nudist beach and, to get there, you have to walk for around three kilometres east from the Platja Llarga.
+At 200 metres long and 25 metres wide, it's locally known by the name of Waikiki, and it's also a nudist beach.
+To get there, you have to walk for about 3 kilometres, heading east from Platja Llarga.

-This is an idyllic beach that has inspired writers, painters and musicians.
-It is also very well known as the place where the busiest havanera music festival in Catalonia is held, which always takes place on the first Saturday of July.
-However, the beach itself is very small with boats resting on the sand, so in high season it's almost a miracle to find a space to lay your towel.
+An idyllic beach that has inspired writers, painters and musicians Port Bo is also very well known as the place where the busiest havanera music festival in Catalonia is held annually on the first Saturday of July.
+However, the beach itself is very small and has boats resting on the sand, so in high season it's almost a miracle to find a spot to spread out your towel.

-In the north of the Delta d l'Ebre you will find a vast tongue of sand: El Fangar peninsula, a real desert with dunes where even mirages occur.
+In the north of the Delta de l'Ebre you'll find a vast tongue of sand that is El Fangar peninsula, a real desert with dunes where even mirages occur.
 You can enjoy seven kilometres of unspoilt beach.
-Given the nature of the site, don't forget sun protection, drink, food, a hat... and remember that here the wind usually blows hard!
+Given the nature of the site, don't forget sun protection, water, food, a hat... and remember that here the winds can be quite strong.

-Small and quiet cove approximately 60 metres long and 35 wide, of fine sand, located at the end of a path that starts at the north of the beach of Altafulla.
-It is surrounded by a spectacular landscape, a combination of bare rock and typical Mediterranean vegetation.
-Before or after visiting the beach, have a walk around Altafulla, a charming village.
+This small and quiet fine-sand cove approximately 60 metres long and 35 metres wide is located at the end of a path that starts at the north of the beach of Altafulla.
+It's surrounded by a spectacular landscape, a combination of bare rock and typical Mediterranean vegetation.
+Before or after visiting the beach, have a walk around the charming village of Altafulla.

-Immense, over five kilometres long, located in the middle of the Costa Daurada and the perfect place to go with the kids because it is shallow, but also with your partner, friends...
-There's room for everyone!
-There is also a space for those who prefer not to wear a bathing costume.
+There's room for everyone at this immense (over five kilometres long) beach in the middle of the Costa Daurada: it's the perfect place to go with the kids thanks to the shallow waters, but it's also lovely with your partner, fun with friends, and even enjoyable for a family outing.
+There's also a space for those who prefer not to wear a bathing suit.
 This is an unspoilt beach, with dunes and marshes.

-In the region of El Maresme, this beach located north of Sant Pol de Mar has 750 metres of thick-grained golden sand and narrows as it advances eastwards.
-The mountainous rocks provide protection and isolate the beach giving a feeling of tranquillity, even though the train line and the N-II road pass close by.
+In the region of El Maresme, this beach located north of Sant Pol de Mar boasts 750 metres of thick-grained golden sand and narrows as it advances eastward.
+The mountainous rocks provide protection and isolate the beach, giving a feeling of tranquillity, even though the train line and the N-II road pass close by.

-This is the easternmost beach of the tourist town of Salou, on the Costa Daurada, and is quite busy in high season.
-Eighty metres long and naturally delimited, the fine sand and gentle slope make it ideal for kids.
+Cala Crancs, the easternmost beach of the tourist town of Salou on the Costa Daurada, gets quite busy in high season.
+Eighty metres long and naturally delimited, the fine sand and gentle slope make it great for kids.

-Beautiful place in the Cap de Creus Natural Park and that the prestigious chef Ferran Adrià, with his restaurant El Bulli, located there, popularised even more.
+A beautiful place in the Cap de Creus Natural Park which famed chef Ferran Adrià, with his restaurant El Bulli, popularised even more.
 The cove is surrounded by mountains and nature and is quite enclosed, so the waters are calm and yet deep at the same time.
 Boats come very close to the sand, offering postcard views.
-There is a holiday resort a few metres from the beach offering many services.
+A holiday resort a few metres from the beach offers many services.